 Name Description Operating Reserve Market The forecasting platform uplift includes a converged modelling platform that supports model development, interfaces for forecasting-as-a-service providers and layered blended models across a number of modelling domains e.g. demand and VRE.
 An Operating Reserves Market means that AEMO would need to forecast reserves needed to meet net demand forecasts that account for uncertainty and variability.
 This requires a need to improve the accuracy of net demand forecasts.
 ST PASA replacement The platform will provide forecasting capabilities for operational timeframes.
 The ST PASA process inherently relates to operational forecasting and accordingly shares a relationship with this uplift.
 Operational Data Store The forecasting platform uplift includes a converged modelling platform that supports model development, interfaces for forecasting-as-a-service providers and layered blended models across a number of modelling domains e.g. demand and VRE. • The platform will provide forecasting capabilities for operational timeframes.
 ODS will be able to store high volume of operational forecasting data.
 Consolidated Master Data Repository Phase 2 • The forecasting platform is part of a future state forecasting roadmap where new third party vendors (forecasting a service providers) could submit forecasts.
 The organisational identity management of these participants will need to be mapped to the consolidated master data repository.
 Identity and Access Management IDAM will establish a unified mechanism to authenticate participant users and applications when accessing AEMO services.
 The forecasting platform is part of a future state forecasting roadmap where new third party vendors (forecasting a service providers) could submit forecasts.
 IDAM will support the management of identification and authorisation of these participants.
-Industry Data Exchange • IDX will provide a unified access to AEMO services across all markets using modern authentication and communication protocols.
+Industry Data Exchange IDX will provide a unified access to AEMO services across all markets using modern authentication and communication protocols.
 This initiative will leverage Identity and Access Management and could support the data exchange to and from forecasting service suppliers.

-Table 49 Forecasting Platform Uplift initiative delivery risks
+Table 46 Forecasting Platform Uplift initiative delivery risks

 Risk ID Risk Type Description Mitigation 1 Relationships Alignment of implementation in time to support regulatory deadlines of core reform initiatives that this would support.
-Planning and scheduling 2 Relationships Increase in project complexity due to multiple dependencies/synergies and overlapping projects in a similar timeline.
-Planning and scheduling The scope also needs to consider external organisation registration processes and needs
+Planning and scheduling

+Risk ID Risk Type Description Mitigation 2 Relationships Increase in project complexity due to multiple dependencies/synergies and overlapping projects in a similar timeline.
+The scope also needs to consider external organisation registration processes and needs Planning and scheduling

-Table 50 Forecasting Platform Uplift initiative Participant risks ---------- ------------- ---------- -------------------------- --------------------------
+Table 47 Forecasting Platform Uplift initiative Participant risk Table 47 Forecastina Platform Uplift initiative Participant risks -- ---------- ------------- ---------- -------------------------- -------------------